nicholausdy/portfolio/README.md

 To achieve his objective, Nicholaus relies on his curiosity and thirst for knowledge to discover how to utilize various software technology to impact the ongoing Digital Revolution.
 Specifically, he is attracted to _distributed and networked systems_.
 Concrete examples of such systems he is exploring are _web-based services_, _cloud-based product development_, and _connected intelligent transport systems (C-ITS)_.

 Nicholaus obtained his _Bachelor's degree_ from _Bandung Institute of Technology (ITB)_, majoring in _Information Systems and Technology_.
-There he learns how to digitally transform business processes using information technology, both hardware and software.
-Currently, Nicholaus is enrolled at _The University of Tokyo_, majoring in _Creative Informatics_, where he conducts research in _intersection management for C-ITS_.
+There he learned how to digitally transform business processes using information technology, both hardware and software.
+Afterward, Nicholaus was enrolled at _The University of Tokyo_, majoring in _Creative Informatics_, where he conducted research in _intersection management for C-ITS_.
 Outside of academia, Nicholaus has interned in several companies, notably HENNGE, Thinkmatch, and Packet Systems Indonesia.
 </div>